annotation/stam/README.md

 ### Class: TextResource

 This holds the textual resource to be annotated.
-The text *MUST* be Unicode and NFC normalised.
+The text *MUST* be in Unicode Normal Form C (NFC).
-Serialisations of the text *MUST* be in UTF-8, but STAM does not prescribe what implementations hold internally.

 ### Class: Annotation Data Set